Designing a culturally responsive curriculum

 Cultural Diversity is one of eight guiding principles in the New Zealand Curriculum that is enacted in New Zealand classrooms every day of the week.
 In the 2013 Census, over 230 different ethnicities were shown to be part of the New Zealand population.
 Your school will have representatives of at least a few of these communities.
 So how best can you teach about and for culturally diverse students?

 What does the cultural diversity principle look like in schools?

-In 2011 the Education Review Office gathered data from over 200 schools to evaluate the extent to which the principles of The New Zealand Curriculum were evident in the interpretation and implementation of schools’ curricula.
+In 2011 the Education Review Office gathered data from over 200 schools to evaluate the extent to which the principles of The New Zealand Curriculum were evident in schools’ curricula.
 The resulting 2012 ERO report describes how the cultural diversity principle can be enacted in school and classroom curriculum.
-You can use these statements to reflect on your own practice.

 In schools and classrooms where cultural diversity was acknowledged and celebrated: